satansdeer/satansdeer.github.com/content/legacy-posts/react-pure-component/index.md

 console.log(user === secondUser); // false
 ```

-Main benefit of using shallow check for equality is that it's _really_ fast.
+Main benefit of using shallow check for equality is that it's __ fast.

-So basically using `PureComponent` is an equivalent of writing your own `shouldComponentUpdate` with the following code:
+So using `PureComponent` is an equivalent of writing your own `shouldComponentUpdate` with the following code:

 ```jsx
 if (type.prototype && type.prototype.isPureReactComponent) {